Crystal Lake Wind Farm

 Wind Farm in Iowa, U.S.

 Crystal Lake Wind Farm is an electricity generating wind farm facility in Winnebago and Hancock County, Iowa, United States.
-It is owned by a subsidiary of Florida-based Next Era and began operations in 2008.
+It is owned by a subsidiary of Florida-based NextEra Energy and began operations in 2008.
 The development and operations are managed by NextEra Energy Resources.
-With the completion of phase 3 of the project it has a generating capacity of 416 megawatts.
-It is located roughly five miles from Britt, Iowa, and is on the edge of Crystal Lake, which the wind farm is named after.
+With the completion of phase 3 of the project, it has a generating capacity of 416 megawatts.
+It is located roughly five miles north of Britt, Iowa, and encompasses the town of Crystal Lake, which the wind farm is named after.

+Parks

+Crystal Lake 1 is made up of 100 General Electric 1.6 megawatt turbines.
+Each turbine has a 91 meter rotor diameter.
+These turbines can be seen surrounding the town of Crystal Lake.
+Crystal Lake 1 can produce a total of 160 megawatts at peak production.

+Crystal Lake 2 currently contains 80 General Electric turbines.
+72 turbines produce 2.5 megawatts of power, while six other turbines are rated for 2.32 megawatts of power.
+These turbines all feature a 116 meter rotor diameter.
+Crystal Lake 2 can produce 193 megawatts of power at peak generation.